Prayer Can Make the Difference for Struggling Parents

 photo cred. pedro lima on unsplash

 In my life prayer has made all the difference.
-My prayers are to the God of the Bible, the creator of heaven and earth who raised Jesus from the dead.
-You see, I have an adult child who has struggled with various challenges (alcohol, drugs, mental illness, self harm) since adolescence.
+My prayers are to the God of the Bible, the all-powerful creator of heaven and earth who raised Jesus from the dead.
+I have an adult child who has struggled with various challenges (alcohol, drugs, mental illness, self harm) since adolescence.
 If you’re like me, I finally realized I had no power to change my child.
-How do we Iive with the fear and worry, the sadness and loss?
+How do we Iive with the fear and worry, the sadness and loss that comes with this kind of reality?
 How do we make peace with what we can’t change or fix?
+How do we not become another victim, losing ourselves along the way?
+Can we find any sense of peace?

 Prayer is my way of letting go, of surrendering what I have no control over.
-How could I?
+How could I do that?
 With God’s help.
 He is my source of hope and strength.
+And I can trust him because I know he loves my child even more than I ever could.

 I believe prayer is the most powerful force in the universe, one that is often untapped.
-We tend to pray last, after we try everything else.
+We tend to pray as a last resort, after we have tried everything else.
 However, there is no magic formula to get the results we desire.
-Prayer does not remove my child’s free will, or their ability to choose, but in my life prayer has made the difference.
-My prayers have not forced her to do anything she did not want to do, but they have been a mighty resource.
+Prayer does not remove our child’s free will, or their ability to choose, but in my life, prayer has made the difference.
+My intercessions have not forced my daughter to do anything she did not want to do, but they have been a mighty resource of help and hope.

 ASK OTHERS TO PRAY

 One of things I did was to ask others to pray with me for my daughter.
 I knew I needed help.
-Many friends who cared joined in praying.
+Many friends who cared about me and about her joined in praying.
 Maybe thousands.
 I will probably never know.
-What I do know is that I have seen the results of those prayers.
-Their intercessions accomplished amazing outcomes.
-I credit prayer with saving her many times.
-Near overdoses.
+But what I do know is that I have seen God move.
+Their prayers accomplished amazing outcomes.
+I credit prayer with saving her life many times.
+She’s had many close calls: Near overdoses.
 Car accidents.
 Severe cutting incidences.
 Mixing alcohol and drugs.
 Dangerous predators.
-I believe the power of prayer is the sole reason she is still alive today.
+I believe the power of prayer is the sole reason she is still alive today … and she agrees.
 God protected her from greater harm than what she had already experienced.
-Bad things happened, but through the intercessions of many who cared, I have been able to cope and I have seen miracles.
+Bad things did happen, but through the intercessions of many people, she has survived and I was able to cope with what I thought I never could.
+Friends, I have seen miracles only God could do.

-Prayer gave my daughter hope (and me too!).
-Prayer kept her from giving up and taking her life.
-Prayer brought loving, caring, compassionate people into her life who were willing to sacrifice themselves on her behalf: Counselors.
-Nurses in ERs.
-Teachers in her high school.
+Through prayer my daughter found hope.
+I did too.
+Prayer kept her from giving up and ending her life.
+Prayer brought loving, caring, compassionate people into her world who sacrificed themselves on her behalf: Counselors.
+Emergency room nurses.
+Teachers in high school.
 Kind strangers.
 Faithful friends and mentors.
-Through prayer God provided what appeared impossible.
-Every need was met.
-Counseling and psychiatric care.
-Medical insurance.
-Stays in Rehabs.
-Day to day needs.
+God did the impossible.
+Every need was met: Counseling and psychiatric care.
+Safe places to live.
+Several stints in rehab.
+And most of all – hope.

 PRAYER WAS THE CATALYST